escowin/select-ssh-key/README.md

   - Select an SSH key
   - Choose a Git author email
   - Specify the Git operation and branch
-- The script will copy the SSH command to your clipboard (on Windows), making it easy to paste and run in your terminal.
+- On Windows, the script will prompt you to copy each command individually to your clipboard for easy pasting into the terminal with CTRL+V.

 #### Optional: Create a Desktop Shortcut